ElazarK/content-docs/scripts/ConvertXmlFileToJson.md

-Use this script to convert XML file entry to JSON format.
+Converts a XML file entry into JSON format.
 ## Script Data
 ---